 About Student Support Services

-Student Support Services is a federally funded program designed to work with students who are first generation, low income, and have a documented disability.
+Student Support Services is a federally funded program, housed in UK's Office for Student Success, designed to work with students who are first generation, low income, and have a documented disability.
 We provide a holistic approach to working with students designed to aid in retention and graduation.

 We are dedicated to guide and support you on becoming Our Next Success Story.
 Our staff and student workers are available to work with you on a one-on-one and group basis.
 We provide a comprehensive program of academic support combined with personal and career exploration that will maximize your chances for persistence to graduation.